 By Joannes Vermorel, February 2020

 Demand Driven Material Requirements Planning (DDMRP) is a quantitative method intended to optimize the supply chain performance of multi-echelon manufacturing businesses.
-The method revolves around the notion of ‘decoupling points’ and ‘stock buffers’, which are intended to mitigate the flaws of earlier methods implemented by most MRP (Material Requirement Planning) systems.
+The method revolves around the notions of ‘decoupling points’ and ‘stock buffers’, which are intended to mitigate the flaws of earlier methods implemented by most MRP (Material Requirement Planning) systems.
 The method delivers the quantities to be either bought or manufactured for any SKU

 (Stock-Keeping Unit) of a multi-level BOM (Bill Of Materials).